opencv/opencv/samples/clojure/simple-sample/README.md

 nil
 ```

-As you see we have mimicked almost verbatim the original java
+We're going to mimic almost verbatim the original OpenCV java
-code.
-Following is the rest of the REPL session to obtain the same
-result produced by the OpenCV java tutorial:
+tutorial to:

 * create a 5x10 matrix with all its elements intialized to 0
 * change the value of every element of the second row to 1